Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: Optimal power allocation with hysteretic loads

 \end{definition}

-\ak{ \begin{theorem} Let Design condition \ref{Design_condition} hold and the control dynamics in \eqref{sys2_pm} be chosen such that $\alpha_j = c_j^{-1}, j \in N$.
+{ \begin{theorem} Let Design condition \ref{Design_condition} hold and the control dynamics in \eqref{sys2_pm} be chosen such that $\alpha_j = c_j^{-1}, j \in N$.
 Then, the equilibrium values $(p^{M,\ast}, d^{c,\ast}, d^{u,\ast})$ are $\epsilon$-optimal for the H-OSLC problem \eqref{Problem_To_Min_H}, where $\epsilon = \frac{1}{{2\mathcal{D}}}\max_{j \in N} (\bar{d}_j)^2$. \end{theorem} }

-Theorems \ref{conv_thm_hysteresis_opt} and \ref{opt_thrm_hybrid} \an{demonstrate convergence to \icl{a power allocation that is close to optimal, when Design condition \ref{Design_condition} is implemented,}} \icl{and provide \il{a non-conservative bound} on the difference between the \il{cost at equilibrium and the optimal one.} However, Design condition \ref{Design_condition} comes with additional information requirements compared to Design condition \ref{assum_pc}, making the latter more suitable when those parameters are difficult to obtain.
+Theorems \ref{conv_thm_hysteresis_opt} and \ref{opt_thrm_hybrid} {demonstrate convergence to {a power allocation that is close to optimal, when Design condition \ref{Design_condition} is implemented,}} {and provide {a non-conservative bound} on the difference between the {cost at equilibrium and the optimal one.} However, Design condition \ref{Design_condition} comes with additional information requirements compared to Design condition \ref{assum_pc}, making the latter more suitable when those parameters are difficult to obtain.

-\begin{remark} \an{It should be noted that the requirement for knowledge of the value of $\ell$ in the implementation of \eqref{sys_hysteresis_new_simple} and \eqref{sys_hysteresis_new} does not limit the applicability of the proposed schemes, since it can be shown that the convergence properties presented in Theorems \ref{conv_thm_hysteresis_simple} and \ref{conv_thm_hysteresis_opt} are retained when an upper bound to $\ell$ is known.
-However, the latter compromises the optimality interpretation of Theorem \ref{opt_thrm_hybrid}.
-Hence, there exists a trade-off between robustness to measurement uncertainty and optimality. } \end{remark}
+\ak{ \begin{remark} \ic{It should be noted that the value of $\epsilon$ in Theorem \ref{opt_thrm_hybrid}, i.e. the deviation of the power allocation cost from its optimal value, is expected to be very small since in most realistic power network configurations it holds that $\max_{j \in N} \overline{d}_j \ll \mathcal{D}$.} \end{remark} } \begin{remark} It should be noted that the requirement for knowledge of the \ak{values of $\ell$ and $\mathcal{D}$ in the implementation of \eqref{sys_hysteresis_new_simple} and \eqref{sys_hysteresis_new} and Design conditions \ref{assum_pc} and \ref{Design_condition}} does not limit the applicability of the proposed schemes, since it can be shown that the convergence properties presented in Theorems \ref{conv_thm_hysteresis_simple} and \ref{conv_thm_hysteresis_opt} are retained when an upper bound to \ak{the magnitude of $\ell$ and a lower bound to $\mathcal{D}$ are known.} However, the latter \ka{may compromise} the optimality interpretation of Theorem \ref{opt_thrm_hybrid}.
+Hence, there exists a trade-off between robustness to measurement uncertainty and optimality. \end{remark}